What makes a great development platform: No-code semantic modeling

-Analog Sound is a business that makes money by reselling analogue music-related products, like record players and vinyl records to its customers, via its website.
-The customer gives money to the company that, in turn, will purchase it to its supplier and deliver it to the customer.
-A simple cash for product transaction.
+Analog Sound is a business that makes money by reselling analog music-related products, like record players and vinyl records to its customers, via its website.
+The customer gives money to the company that, in turn, will purchase it from its supplier and deliver it to the customer.
+Simple cash-for-product transaction.

 The orders come in via its website and are manually placed in its supplier’s platform.
 One of the goals of the company’s new web application is to eliminate this manual step, by merging the sales and purchase processes.